Silver Creek at Armitage Ave at Franklin Park, IL (Reach 3)

 1/13/2005 172.0 84.2 2.50 2.09 0.000330 0.026

 Description of Channel.--This channel is constructed and contains luncker structures at the toe of the bank.
-Bed material consists of small to large cobbles in a sand-gravel mixture.
+Bed materials consist of small to large cobbles in a sand-gravel mixture.
 Above the luncker structures, the banks are grass and weed covered.
-Channel cross sections are a trapezoidal shaped with bottom width (between lunckers) approximately 14 ft, top width 40 ft, and bank height 5 ft.
+Channel cross sections are trapezoidal in shape with a bottom width (between lunckers) of approximately 14 ft, a top width of 40 ft, and a bank height of 5 ft.
 The stream is straight.

 Floods.--Maximum discharge, 15,500 ft3/s, Apr.
 13, 1994, gage height, 20.46 ft.